Debt Snowball Spreadsheet Template + Guide (Debt Free 2023)

 Dave Ramsey is well-known for popularising the debt snowball spreadsheet, also known as a debt payoff spreadsheet.

 The basic idea of the snowball debt spreadsheet is to pay off your smallest debt as quickly as possible.
-You may have noticed that smallest debt is paid first, not highest interest rate, you will find out why later in this article.
+You may have noticed that the smallest debt is paid first, not the highest interest rate.
+You will find out why later in this article.
 When the smallest debt is paid off, you pay the payment to the next lowest debt instead of spending it elsewhere in your budget.

 How a Debt Snowball Spreadsheet Works